Oatmeal Date Bars Recipe with an Instructional Video

 Make Cookie Base

 - Place softened butter and brown sugar in the bowl of a stand mixer.
 Using the paddle attachment begin mixing on medium speed.
-Continue to mix until the butter and sugar mixture is light and fluffy (approximately 2 – 3 minutes).
-Note: a hand mixer may also be used
+Continue to mix until the butter and sugar mixture is light and fluffy (approximately 2 - 3 minutes).
+Note: a hand mixer may also be used.¾ Cup Unsalted Butter, 1 Cup Brown Sugar

 - Add the flour, baking soda and salt mixture.
 Mix for 20 – 30 seconds.

-- Remove the bowl from the mixer and mix in the oatmeal.
-Note: the dough will be crumbly.
+- Remove bowl from the mixer and stir in the oatmeal.
+Note: the dough will be crumbly.1 ¼ Cup Oatmeal, Old Fashioned

 - Pour half of the dough into the bottom of the prepared pan.
 Using your hands, lightly press the dough down so it evenly covers the bottom of the pan.

-- Pour the date mixture over the dough in the pan and spread evenly.
+- Pour the cooled date mixture over the dough in the pan.
+Spread it out evenly with a spatula, making sure it reaches all the edges.

 - Sprinkle the second half of the dough over the dates so it is evenly distributed.